Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-One major project is identified by AreaSearch as potentially affecting this region: Calderwood Valley Master-Planned Community, West Dapto Urban Release Area Water & Wastewater Servicing, Kiama to Bomaderry Rail Improvements, and Illawarra-Shoalhaven Regional Transport Plan 2041 are key projects.
-The following details those likely to be most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+A total of one project has been identified by AreaSearch as potentially impacting this area.
+Notable projects include Calderwood Valley Master-Planned Community, West Dapto Urban Release Area Water & Wastewater Servicing, Kiama to Bomaderry Rail Improvements, and Illawarra-Shoalhaven Regional Transport Plan 2041.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.